pvcraven/2020-video-game-reviews/source/ghost_of_tsushima/index.rst

 #.
 Lethal

 .. note::
-	**Lethal causes the player to die in just one hit**.
-I recommend playing on normal or hard then on a second playthrough play on lethal.
+	**Leathal causes the player to die in just one hit**.
+I recomend playing on normal or hard then on a second playthrough play on lethal.

 Combat in Ghost of Tsushima is very relatable to a souls game.
 This means that the player will have to manage their health and become proficient at blocking, parrying,